cathynewman/UAB_Neuroscience_for_All/README.md

 **Contents:**
 * I created the backbone below based on the resources spreadsheet.
 We can modify as desired!
 * Direct links to each resource will be added below once resource files are uploaded.
+* Directory structure created, but folders are empty (no materials uploaded yet).
+Can modify as desired and modify table of contents to match.

 # Contents